Rules & regulations

 Please observe state park rules so that all park visitors may enjoy their visit.
-Please note that the following general park rules are not customized for each individual park, so not all rules will apply to all parks (for example, "campsites cannot be held for someone who might arrive later" only applies to parks with campgrounds).
+Please note that the following general park rules are not customized for each individual park, so not all rules will apply to all parks (for example, "campsites cannot be held for someone who might arrive later"title="RV at camping area" only applies to parks with campgrounds).

 Please report disturbances to park rangers; they are trained to help you resolve issues and concerns.

 - Discover Pass: Visitors to state parks must display the Discover Pass on their vehicles when visiting state recreation lands managed by the Washington State Parks and Recreation Commission, the Washington State Department of Natural Resources, and the Washington Department of Fish and Wildlife.
 The fine for not displaying the pass is $99.
 For information and exemptions, please visit the Discover Pass website.

 - Park hours vary depending on weather and season.
 However, all day-use areas close at dusk.
 Campers may enter parks until 10 p.m.